jeffersonheard/jeffersonheard.github.io/_posts/2018-11-24-region-cache.markdown

 It's been awhile since I've written anything in this blog, and I think it's time to change that.
 I've spent the last year and a half at [Teamworks](https://www.teamworks.com) as Principal Software Developer and Lead Architect for the Python backend.

 Our data is highly hierarchical.
-For caching, we use Elasticache, which is AWS's [redis](https://redis.io) offering.
+For caching we use Elasticache, which is AWS's [redis](https://redis.io) offering.
 I wanted to build a cache on top of that which worked well with the hierarchy we have, was easy-to-use from Python, and I wanted to solve the cache contention problems we were starting to run into.
 The result is the [region_cache](https://github.com/jheard-tw/region_cache) library. `region_cache` is a nesting-doll style cache that supports:

 * Read-replicas.
 * Read timeout.